-Proponents of no-fault divorces argue that fault-based divorces are an anachronistic legal concept that does not reflect the reality of marriages in modern day America.
-Additionally, they feel that removing fault from divorce proceedings removes much of the anger, bitterness and acrimony that attends a divorce where one party must show the other was at fault.
+Proponents of no-fault divorces argue that fault-based divorces are an anachronistic legal concept that does not reflect the reality of marriages in modern-day America.
+Additionally, they feel that removing fault from divorce proceedings removes much of the anger, bitterness, and acrimony that attends a divorce where one party must show the other was to blame.

 Opponents of no-fault divorces cite the shift as the cause of the rising divorce rate, an increase in poverty for women, and a decrease in society’s value of marriage as a social pillar.